Trying to Conceive? You Need This 90-Day Preconception Checklist

 Skip to a section:

-Why is preconception health important?
+Why is preconception health so important?

 As a registered nurse who has been with Illume Fertility for over 20 years, I feel privileged to have been a part of so many family-building journeys - each with their own unique path.

 At Illume, we wholeheartedly believe in the benefits of optimizing your preconception health before beginning fertility treatment (or trying to conceive on your own).
-Becoming the healthiest version of yourself before starting treatment increases your chances of having a successful pregnancy - which is what we're all rooting for!
+Becoming the healthiest version of yourself before starting treatment increases your chances of having a successful pregnancy, which is what we're all rooting for!

 What can I do to increase my chances of getting pregnant?

-This is one of the top questions I am asked as a fertility nurse, and for good reason.
+This is one of the top questions I am asked as a fertility nurse - and for good reason.

 Whether you're having trouble conceiving or simply want to give yourself the best shot at success, everyone wonders: "What else can I be doing to improve my chances of getting pregnant?"